izackp/SDL/README.md

 3. Run .downloadBinaries.ps1 **Or:**
     * Download SDL2 manually.
-    * Copy SDL2.dll and SDL2_ttf.dll files into this folder
+    * Copy SDL2.dll, SDL2_ttf.dll, etc files into this folder
     * Copy the appropiate files into `windows_bin\include` and `windows_bin\lib\x64`

 4. Open the project folder in vscode and hitting the Run and debug button should work fine.